nakul-shahdadpuri/narknet/README.md

 # Narknet
 Object Detection for Computer Vision using YOLOv3.

-This repository a computer vision library , using YOLOv3 machine learning model.
+This repository is a computer vision library , using YOLOv3 machine learning model.
 The program is implemented in python3 and will be converted to cython in due time.

 ## Dependencies:
 1. **Python --3.7.6**